efekarakus/efekarakus-blog/_posts/2026-05-03-rules-of-thumb-for-harness-engineering.md

 Add new tools that unlock new use cases for your agent.
 However, be careful about how many tools you add, your agent's [performance degrades](https://www.dbreunig.com/2025/06/26/how-to-fix-your-context.html#tool-loadout) the more you increase its cognitive load.
 Skills are a great way of expanding capability while keeping your system prompt lean: provide new capabilities as skills that the agent loads on demand.

-**[Progressive disclosure](https://agentskills.io/specification#progressive-disclosure).** Structure your tools so that the LLM can pull data progressively into its context window.
+**A mindset of [progressive disclosure](https://agentskills.io/specification#progressive-disclosure).** Provide decision points for the LLM to decide if it'd like to pull in additional context into its context window.
+This applies to both instructions (skills loaded on demand) and tools.
 For the DevOps Agent, if a tool result exceeds ~10k tokens, the agent returns a preview (~1k tokens) and the LLM can decide to apply additional filters, use a `distill` tool to have a fast LLM extract only the signal, or `read` and `grep` from the large result via a file system path.
 All of these reduce distracting tokens in the context window.
 Think hierarchically: tools that drill down on the necessary data progressively.

 **Lean into training and tuning.** Create flexible tool interfaces that leverage what the LLM was trained with.
 For example, rather than having separate individual tools to interact with the Kubernetes API, if you can just use `kubectl` directly that's ideal.
 Otherwise, a tool that closely matches the `kubectl` interface will be closest to what the LLM is trained with *and* more flexible by reducing the number of tools in the context window.
 If you see a pair of tools always used together, consider merging them.